WL-Biol385-VR-Projects/ATP-Synthase-Project/README.md

-# ATP-Synthase-Project
+# **ATP-Synthase-Project**
 Init on 20161110

-Works Cited
+Developed using Cinema 4D and Unity; optimized for Vive VR.

+## **Works Cited**

 Music source: https://www.freesound.org/people/ShadyDave/sounds/325611/

 Abrahams, J.P., Leslie, A.G., Lutter, R., and Walker J.E.
 (1994) Structure at 2.8 Å resolution of F 1 -ATPase from bovine heart   mitochondria, Nature  370, 621-628.

 Boyer, P.D.
 (1975) A model for conformational coupling of membrane potential and proton translocation to ATP synthesis and to active transport.
 FEBS Lett.
 58, 1–6